 Later, we took a highway A8 to go to St. Tropez.

-The most enjoyable activity in St. Tropez is walking around the town and enjoying the town.
-Unfortunately, we haven’t been there in the evening to check out the nightlife, so I cannot tell you anything about famous posh lounges and bars in one of the most luxurious places of the French Riviera.
+The most enjoyable activity in St. Tropez is walking around the town and enjoying it.
+Unfortunately, we haven’t been there in the evening to check out the nightlife, so I cannot tell you anything about famous posh lounges and bars in one of the most luxurious places in French Riviera.

 When it was already very dark and started raining, we hid in one of the seafood restaurants, offering dinner menus for 25 euros per person.
 The dinner wasn’t bad, though incomparable with Cafe de Turin in Nice.

 I spotted an interesting thing in Cote D’Azur: people have the dinner a bit late!
 Most of the restaurants only open around 7-7:30 but start getting full only around 9 pm.
 At 11:00 pm, you still can find many restaurants serving food (unlike the UK, for example).